Trump Visits Pittsburgh Synagogue After Shooting, Protesters Gather

 66-year-old doctor Jerry Rabinowitz and 71-year-old Daniel Stein followed in Pittsburgh, where scores of residents protested Trump's

-helped stoke extremism ahead of next week's midterm elections."It's just enraging that this type of hate crime could occur here and that the
+has helped stoke extremism ahead of next week's midterm elections."It's just enraging that this type of hate crime could occur here and

 And that is the problem," mourner Joanna Izenson told AFP.Suspect Robert Bowers is facing more than two dozen charges related to the